KarlAndr1/beryl/README.md

 ```
 make install
 ```
-to install the built executable and set up the required directories and environment variables locally.
+to install the built executable and set up the required directories and environment variables locally (in home directory).
 To install globally run
 ```
 sudo make install-global